oduwsdl/Scholar-Groups/README.md

 ## Disclaimer:

-The Scholar Groups toolkit scrapes Google Scholar, a service we do not control and it could change tomorrow.
+The Scholar Groups toolkit scrapes Google Scholar, a service we do not control and which could change tomorrow.